IvailoStoianov/NeuralCord/discord-bot/README.md

 1. The bot monitors messages in channels that have been added with `/addchannel`
 2. A filter AI analyzes conversations to determine when the character should respond
 3. When appropriate, the character will respond naturally as part of the conversation
-4. A cooldown period prevents the character from responding too frequently

 To use Social Mode:
 1. Make sure you have a default character set with `/setcharacter`